zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Toshi says, “I’m not wasting my time.
 Hey, you’re n ot really going outside looking like that, are you?”
 Celeste says, “You know what t hey say: The medium is the message.
 And I’m sending my message loud and clear. ” The phrase “the medium is the message” was used famously by the Can adian writer and philosopher Marshall McLuhan back in the 1960’s to mean that the way that a message is delivered affects its meaning, that a me ssage changes depending on how the message is communicated, how it is delivere d.
 That’s a very simple explanation of what McLuhan was talking about.
 Cele ste says, “The medium is the message,” meaning I’m going to send a message b y the way I’m dressed.
 She says she’s sending her message “loud and clear. ” “Loud and clear” means everyone can understand it.
 There’s nothing hidden.
 It’s easy to understand.

-Now let’s listen to the dialog this time, at a norm al speed.
+Now let’s listen to the dialog this time, at a normal speed.

 [start of dialog]

 Toshi:  You can’t go outside looking like that!
-Wh at are you thinking?
+What are you thinking?

 Celeste:  I’m exercising my right of free speech.
-I’ve put on these clothes and painted my body this way to protest the treatment o f women.
+I’ve put on these clothes and painted my body this way to protest the treatment of women.
 I want to send a message.

 Toshi:  You’re crazy if you think people are going to take you seriously.
 What you’re wearing is offensive and those messages pain ted on your body are hate speech.